tomjoht/tomjoht.github.io/_posts/2019/5/2019-05-13-upcoming-tech-comm-roundup-conference.md

 <p><a rel="nofollow" href="https://technicaldocumentationroundup.com/"><img src="/images/techcomm-roundup.png" alt="Technical Documentation RoundUp, by The Content Wrangler" /></a></p>

-<p>You’ll hear from mindfulness expert Janet Fouts (about the <a rel="nofollow" href="https://technicaldocumentationroundup.com/conference/sessions/5c731c92bb5c2269fb177e85">difference between empathy and compassion</a>) and from behavioral change specialist Andrew Lawless about the importance of using science to <a rel="nofollow" href="https://technicaldocumentationroundup.com/conference/sessions/5c731f57bb5c2267242775c9">build technical documentation team synergy</a>.</p>

-<p>Time management coach Alexis Haselberger will share <a rel="nofollow" href="https://technicaldocumentationroundup.com/conference/sessions/5c71793c83f45f2a4805f7e7">tactics that successful people</a> use to accomplish their personal goals and keep their business project timelines on track.
+<p>You’ll hear from mindfulness expert Janet Fouts (about the <a rel="nofollow" href="https://technicaldocumentationroundup.com/conference/sessions/5c731c92bb5c2269fb177e85">difference between empathy and compassion</a>) and from behavioral change specialist Andrew Lawless about the importance of using science to <a rel="nofollow" href="https://technicaldocumentationroundup.com/conference/sessions/5c731f57bb5c2267242775c9">build technical documentation team synergy</a>.
+Time management coach Alexis Haselberger will share <a rel="nofollow" href="https://technicaldocumentationroundup.com/conference/sessions/5c71793c83f45f2a4805f7e7">tactics that successful people</a> use to accomplish their personal goals and keep their business project timelines on track.
 She’s also agreed to teach a <a rel="nofollow" href="https://technicaldocumentationroundup.com/conference/sessions/5c734353bb5c225bc95ba814">time management mastery</a> half-day workshop.
 And Nance Rosen, "America’s Top Job Coach," will help you find the exact words and phrases to convince others to trust, like, and care about your ideas and your work.</p>

 <p><a rel="nofollow" href="https://technicaldocumentationroundup.com/"><img style="float: left; max-width: 75px; margin: 0px; padding-right: 5px;" src="/images/buyonegetonefree.png" alt="Buy one get one free" /></a></p>